 Our History

-A community hub in the centre of Caernarfon town committed to tackling poverty, food waste and loneliness.
+A community hub in the centre of Caernarfon that aims to tackle poverty, reduce food waste, and combat loneliness.

 Fareshare Caernarfon